That first blog post idea is always the most illusive –in this post we’ll discuss 28 blog ideas for writers who need a little help getting started.

 People love to read listicles because they’re sheer dopamine enjoyment –readers don’t have to think.

-Listicles make for easy, digestible content that’s perfect for users who like to read and scan content quickly.
+Listicles make for easy, digestible first blog post ideas that are perfect for users who like to read and scan content quickly.
 Find an interesting topic in your niche that you can break into smaller points and turn it into a listicle.

 2. How-to Guides

-Similar to the ‘For Dummies’ series, you can create simple manuals that are useful to your niche.
+This blog idea is similar to the ‘For Dummies’ series; create simple manuals that are useful to people in your niche.

 You don’t necessarily need to be an advanced, tenured authority in your niche to be helpful.
 As long as you’re able to blow their minds a little, they’ll love you for it.